← Universal methodology

 Change scheduling agent

 Analyses the change calendar, affected service dependencies, and resolver availability to suggest optimal scheduling windows for approved changes.
 Recommendations only — the Change Advisory Board member approves, and only then does the change record update.
 The AI never schedules unilaterally.
-This is the direct output of the Stage 2 change control decision schema.

 Problem analytics agent